GravitoLtd/gravitoltd.github.io/docs/Gravito_Pro_CMP/Getting_Started.md

-# Getting Started
+# Introducing Gravito Pro CMP!

-Gravito Pro CMP is a new tool from Gravito.
-It is a CMP that is designed to be more customizable and flexible and provides single consistent setup to deployment process for all the CMP frameworks.
+**Gravito Pro CMP** is a powerful, new tool from Gravito designed for ultimate customizability and flexibility.
+It provides a single, consistent setup-to-deployment process for all CMP frameworks, making consent management smoother than ever! ✨

+## Quick Reminder:
-💡 Note: Have you registered with Gravito yet?
-Please find here on how to get [registered with Gravito](../Getting_started/Register.md)
+Have you registered with Gravito yet? 👉 [Get Registered Here](#) and unlock a world of possibilities with Gravito! 🚀

-We have the Gravito Pro CMP configurator using which you can create the consent banner of selected framework based on your needs
+## Gravito Pro CMP Configurator:
+Use our intuitive configurator to create a consent banner tailored to your selected framework and specific needs.
+Customize it to perfection and make your website truly yours! 🔧

+## Easy Integration:
-To include Pro CMP in your website copy and paste following script in your website.
+To include Gravito Pro CMP in your website, simply copy and paste the following script into your site’s code:

 **Note** Replace gravitoPROCMPConfig with your config object.